PaloAlto/capsman/readme.txt

 **Features:**

 * Manage role capabilities.
-* Add new roles.
+* Add new roles or delete existing roles.
 * Add new capabilities to any existing role.

 **Future Planned Features**

-* Delete existing roles.
 * Manage capabilities at user level.

 **Who can manage?**

+* Capability manager only supports one role per user.
 * Only users with 'manage_capabilities' can manage them.
 This capability is created at install time and assigned to administrators.
+* Administrator role cannot be deleted.

 *Administrators*

 * Only administrators can grant or remove 'manage_capabilities' to other users.
 Cannot be removed from administrators.
 * Can grant or remove any capability, included the ones them not have.
 * Only administrators can manage the 'administrator' role.
+* Oly administrators can delete roles.

 *Other users granted to manage capabilities*

 * Cannot grant or remove 'manage_capabilities'.
 * Cannot manage 'administrator' role.
+* Cannot delete roles.
 * Can only manage roles that have the same or lower level than the user.
 * Can only grant or remove capabilities they have.
 * Cannot manage roles they have.
 (This is to prevent granting/removing his own capabilities).